Kaikeyi

 Kaikeyi,(Sanskrit: कैकेयी, IAST: Kaikeyī) is a princess of Kekeya and the queen of Kosala in the Hindu epic Ramayana.
-Kaikeyi is the second and favourite consort of King Dasharatha, who ruled Kosala from its capital, Ayodhya.
+Kaikeyi is the third and favourite consort of King Dasharatha, who ruled Kosala from its capital, Ayodhya.
 She is the mother of Bharata.

 Out of Dasharatha's three wives, Kaikeyi exerts the most influence.
 Formerly the princess of Kekeya, she is described to have served as an able counsellor to her husband during times of war.
 Initially loving and motherly towards her stepson, Prince Rama, Kaikeyi's mind is poisoned by Manthara, her maid.
 Under her influence, Rama is exiled to the forest for a period of fourteen years.

 Legend

 Birth and early life

 Kaikeyi is born to King Ashvapati of Kekeya shortly before her mother was exiled.
 She was raised with her only mother figure being her hunchbacked nursemaid, Manthara.
 She is raised with seven brothers, including her twin, Yudhājit.